Jack and Jill went up the hill

 Jack and Jill were in their late 60s and had been married for 37 years when Jack suffered a severe stroke and required care beyond the abilities of his partner.
-He was sent to an assisted-living facility, and the family home was sold to pay for his care, which was expensive and projected exceed $84,000 per year.
+After leaving the hospital, he went into a nursing home, and the family home was sold to pay for his care, which was expensive and projected exceed $84,000 per year.

-Just as in the nursery rhyme, Jack goes home and gets better quicker in those familiar and loving surroundings, where Jane hires professionals to help care for him.
+Just as in the nursery rhyme, Jack goes home and recovers more quickly there – in familiar and loving surroundings where Jane hires professionals to help care for him.
 That decision lets the couple stay together, and the kids have just one place to visit.

-Universal Design was not offered when they built their home, and even though renovating the home for wheelchair accessibility can cost $50,000, it can be financially better than the alternative, and the project can be entirely funded with home equity.
-That way they don’t even have to touch their retirement money, or the kid’s future inheritance.
-You see, Jack and Jill are like most American seniors, 86% of whom would rather continue living at home for as long as possible, and are willing to seek help to do that.
+Universal Design was not offered when they built their home, and even though renovating the home for wheelchair accessibility often costs as much as $50,000, they felt it was financially better than the alternative.
+The project was entirely funded with home equity, so they didn’t even have to touch their retirement money, or the kid’s future inheritance.
+You see, Jack and Jill are like most American seniors, 90% of whom would rather live at home as long as possible and are willing to seek help to do that.

-Jane has learned how home care can benefit loved ones and for now has hired someone for non-medical home care, which includes help with bathing, cleaning, and transferring.
+Jane has learned how home care can benefit loved ones and for now has hired someone for non-medical home care too.
+That includes help with bathing, cleaning, and transferring.
 If it were just her, non-medical care could also provide companion services.
 To give her a break and Jack some new experiences, she takes Jack to an adult day care center twice a week.
-Home Health Care is another type of care provided by licensed medical professionals, but Jack no longer needs that since he’s getting better.
+Home Medical Care is another type of care provided by licensed medical professionals, but Jack no longer needs that since he’s getting better.

 Each situation is different.
 Health needs and living conditions can vary dramatically, so you may want to hire a professional to advise you.
 Look for a Certified Aging in Place Specialist (CAPS).
 It’s a program of the National Association of Home Builders (NAHB) in collaboration with the NAHB Research Center, NAHB Seniors Housing Council, and AARP.
-The link gives good advice for your remodeling project that I won’t replicate here.
+The link gives good advice for your remodeling project that aren’t repeated here.

 But getting back to Jack and Jill…

-Here’s what they did, and it cost them far less than the $50K.
+Here’s what they actually did; and it cost them far less than the planned $50K.

 RUGS & CARPET: Some of the simplest improvements were free or cheap, such as removing throw rugs that make wheelchair navigation difficult.
 Jill even had Home Depot remove carpeting in the family room and master bedroom and replace it with simulated wood flooring.
 It cost less than $1,000 per room, but if they went with real wood it could have been over $5,000 per room.

 BATHROOM: Jack and Jill kept remodeling to a minimum and spent less than $7,000 on the bathroom.
-Rather than a complete remodel with Ageless Designs that work well for people of any age or ability, they just paid a contractor to widen the entry with a pocket door, raise the toilet sink, and install a wheelchair accessible pedestal sink, sliding shower chair with grab bars, and a handheld shower head, just like Mark did in his Bathroom Remodel.
-When Jack recovers, the accessibility features can be removed to make the house easier to sell.
+Rather than a complete remodel with Ageless Designs that work well for people of any age or ability, they just paid a contractor to widen the entry with a pocket door, raise the toilet, and install a wheelchair accessible pedestal sink, sliding shower chair with grab bars, and a handheld shower head, just like Mark did in his Bathroom Remodel.
+When Jack recovers, the accessibility features can be removed.

 KITCHEN: Jill still does most of the cooking, so adapting the kitchen was relatively simple.
 They moved things into lower cabinets and installed some pullouts to make glasses, plates, utensils, and food items easier to reach by wheelchair.